miqianmimi/paper-notes/Readme.md

 <h1 align="center"> Directory </h1>

+### Pantheon: the training ground for Internet congestion-control research

+* Author: Francis Y. Yan†, (Stanford University)
+* Index: Best Paper at USENIX ATC 2018
+* Reading date : 27/01/2019
+* Keywords : Congestion Control

+The author present the [Pantheon](https://pantheon.stanford.edu), a system taht addresses this by serving as a community " training ground " for research on Internet Protocols and congestion control.
+There is a common set of benchmark algorithms and a shared evaluation platform, and a public archive of results.
+Pantheon can also be used to develop new CC schemes , two of which already published on NSDI 2018.
+I think this is mysterious and interesting that's why i choose this paper to read.

+---

 ### ECN or Delay: Lessons Learnt from Analysis of DCQCN and TIMELY

 * Author: Yibo Zhu (Microsoft;ByteDance)